octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.4 - 2023-06-27 =
+* Added field mapping rules to BLM and Kyero so exported data can be customised
+* Added ability to preview the BLM
+* Tidying up of unused variables and methods

 = 2.0.3 - 2023-06-26 =
 * Added support for automatic exports to Zoopla